GeertvanGeest/addbioschemas/README.md

 I started with some YAML and turned it into JSON-LD
 ```

+**Important**: If you are using [mkdocs-material](https://squidfunk.github.io/mkdocs-material/), make sure there is markdown before the insertion of `[add-bioschemas]`.
+Otherwise, other plugins will add incorrect tags to the json-LD chunk.

 The contents of `path/to/yaml/metadata.yaml` use the bioschemas properties:

 ```yaml